Me Without You (TobyMac song)

 "Me Without You" is a song by American Christian musician TobyMac from his fifth studio album, Eye On It.
 It was released on June 12, 2012, as the lead single from the album.
 It was the No. 10 most played song on Air 1 for the week of June 2, 2012.

-Background
+Background and release

+"Me Without You" was digitally released as the lead single from Eye On It on June 12, 2012.
 The song was written by TobyMac, David Arthur Garcia and Christopher Stevens, and the song was produced by TobyMac and Garcia.

-Release
+Composition

-"Me Without You" was digitally released as the lead single from Eye On It on June 12, 2012.
+Me Without You is written in the key of G Minor with a tempo of 130 BPM.